 Should I contact the Title IX Coordinator?

-Any member of the Keene State College community (including students, faculty, and staff) who has concerns about sexual assault, gender-based harassment, and dating or domestic violence is encouraged to contact the Title IX coordinator, even if that event occurred at a college-sponsored event or off campus.
+Any member of the Keene State College community (including students, faculty, and staff) who has concerns about sexual assault, gender-based harassment, dating violence, domestic violence, stalking, sexual exploitation, or sexual harassment is encouraged to contact the Title IX Coordinator.

 Specifically, contact the Title IX coordinator if you:

-Will anything happen immediately, before an investigation can be completed?
+Will anything happen immediately, before an investigation is started?

 Upon receipt of a report of sexual or gender-based harassment, discrimination, or sexual misconduct, the College will impose reasonable and appropriate interim measures designed to protect the parties involved.
 These are temporary actions taken by the college to foster a more stable and safe environment during a period of exploration of options, investigation, and/or adjudication.
 Examples of interim measures include, but are not limited to: a no-contact order, a no-trespass order, academic accommodations, and residence modifications.